wjf0214/awesome-stars-wjf0214/README.md

 *   [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) - Roadmap to becoming a developer in 2022

 *   [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
-Affine is a next-gen knowledge base that brings planning, sorting and creating all together.
+AFFiNE is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.

 *   [Eugeny/tabby](https://github.com/Eugeny/tabby) - A terminal for a more modern age